-Ms. Stinson is the Marine Science 11 teacher, and also teaches other Sciences and Learning Support at Parkland.
-Her favourite part of Parkland Marine is taking Biology and Chemistry out of the classroom and into the forests, ocean, and beaches around us to help students understand the deep connections between themselves and the natural world.
+Ms. Stinson is the Marine Biology 11 teacher, and also teaches Geography 12 and Learning Support at Parkland.
+Her favourite part of Parkland Marine is taking Biology out of the classroom and into the forests, ocean, and beaches around us to help students understand the deep connections between themselves and the natural world.

 As a young man, Mr. Roome sailed over 13,000 nautical miles in a 26 foot sailboat from England to Vancouver Island.
 Through this experience he developed a strong connection to the beautiful environments that surround our many communities.
-Mr. Roome hopes to instill this same connection to our natural world in his students as the Sailing Academy Instructor.
+Mr. Roome hopes to instill this same connection to our natural world in his students through his support of the Sailing Academy.

 Mr. Caddell is the Marine Repair/Restoration teacher and also teaches Woodwork and Carpentry/Joinery at Parkland.
 He enjoys working with students in the Marine Repair course on challenging projects and is looking forward to the launch of the refurbished classic boats in the future.